ultraleap/TouchFreeWebTooling/api/touchfree.api.md

     webSocket: WebSocket;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "ServiceStatus" is marked as @public, but its signature references "TouchFreeRequest" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "ServiceStatus" is marked as @public, but its signature references "TouchFreeRequest" which is marked as @internal
-//
 // @public
 class ServiceStatus extends TouchFreeRequest {
     constructor(_id: string, _trackingServiceState: TrackingServiceState, _configurationState: ConfigurationState, _serviceVersion: string, _trackingVersion: string, _cameraSerial: string, _cameraFirmwareVersion: string);
-    // (undocumented)
     cameraFirmwareVersion: string;
-    // (undocumented)
     cameraSerial: string;
     configurationState: ConfigurationState;
-    // (undocumented)
     serviceVersion: string;
     trackingServiceState: TrackingServiceState;
-    // (undocumented)
     trackingVersion: string;
 }